Adam-Fravel-MSCS/campfinder_backup/README.md

 CampFinder is a website where users can create and review campgrounds.
 In order to review or create a campground, you must have an account.
 This project was completed as my capstone project at Minnesota State College.

+This project was created using
+* Node.js
+* Express
+* MongoDB
+* Bootstrap
-This project was created using Node.js, Express, MongoDB, and Bootstrap.
-Passport.js was used to handle authentication.
+* Passport.js was used to handle authentication.

 ## Features
 * Users can create, edit, and remove campgrounds